Liquid Soul

 Liquid Soul is an American jazz, hip-hop, funk, freestyle fusion ensemble, formed in 1993 from Chicago, Illinois, which helped pioneer the acid jazz movement in the United States in the 1990s.
-Coined "Beyond Acid Jazz" by founder Mars Williams who played with The Psychedelic Furs and previously with The Waitresses and Billy Idol, the group was co-founded by guitarist Tommy Klein, from the Spies Who Surf, and Chicago DJ Jesse De La Peña.
+Coined "Beyond Acid Jazz" by founder Mars Williams who played with the Psychedelic Furs, the Waitresses, the Power Station, Billy Squier, and Billy Idol.
+The group was co-founded by guitarist Tommy Klein, from the Spies Who Surf, and Chicago DJ Jesse De La Peña.
 The band's 2000 album Here's the Deal was nominated for a Grammy in the Best Contemporary Jazz Album category.